Are you stuck at home due to the coronavirus and looking for stuff to do?

 You’ll need stamps and cards.
 Once your notes are written and stamped, you can place them in your mailbox for your mail person to pick-up and they will take them to the post office for you (in the United States).
 You could even write a little note to your mailman.

 Maybe you don’t have stamps and cards laying around like a do!
 I have a drawer full as I bought a 100 roll of forever Santa Stamps at Costco just before Christmas as the cashier said they were “slightly less” than the post office.
 So, I have probably 40 Santa stamps still.

 The good news for you is that Amazon sells stamps and thank-you note cards and can be delivered to you.
-Minted is good choice too, but delivery time will likely be longer (but your cards may be of higher quality).
+Minted is a good choice too, but the delivery time will likely be longer (but your cards may be of higher quality).